loic-sharma/Messages/readme.md

 # [Swift Mailer](http://swiftmailer.org) Laravel Bundle

-The power of Swift Mailer with the beauty of Laravel
+The power of Swift Mailer with the beauty of Laravel.

 ## Installation

 Install using the Artian CLI:

-	php artisan bundle:install swiftmailer
+	php artisan bundle:install messages

-then edit **application/bundles.php** to autoload messages
+then edit **application/bundles.php** to autoload messages:

 ```php
 <?php